Learning Cross-Scale Weighted Prediction for Efficient Neural Video Compression: Appendix A: Network Structures

 \section{Appendix A: Network Structures}

 All the enhancement modules used in our model are resblocks.
 We here explain how these resblocks are built.
-As shown in Figure \ref{figure7a}, one resblock refers to a residual connection with two convolutional layers.
-We stack three successive resblocks as one unit to enhance the network, which is termed as resblocks as shown in Figure \ref{figure7b}.
-The structures of the autoencoder used for I-frame compression are described in Figure \ref{figure7c}.
+As shown in Figure \ref{figure10a}, one resblock refers to a residual connection with two convolutional layers.
+We stack three successive resblocks as one unit to enhance the network, which is termed as resblocks as shown in Figure \ref{figure10b}.
+The structures of the autoencoder used for I-frame compression are described in Figure \ref{figure10c}.
 We can observe that every down/up-sampling layer is followed by the unit of resblocks.
 Note that there are four downsampling layers in I-frame encoder.
 However, since we apply cross-scale feature prediction and compute the feature-level residual, there are only three downsampling layers in both the motion and the residual encoders.
-In addition, the structures of the multi-scale feature extractor are described in Figure \ref{figure7d}, where two downsampling layers with resblocks will transform the original reference feature from the scale of $\frac{H}{2} \times \frac{W}{2}$ to the scale of $\frac{H}{4} \times \frac{W}{4}$ and $\frac{H}{8} \times \frac{W}{8}$.
+In addition, the structures of the multi-scale feature extractor are described in Figure \ref{figure10d}, where two downsampling layers with resblocks will transform the original reference feature from the scale of $\frac{H}{2} \times \frac{W}{2}$ to the scale of $\frac{H}{4} \times \frac{W}{4}$ and $\frac{H}{8} \times \frac{W}{8}$.
+We also compute the feature-level residual by applying one module of resblocks to refine the results of cross-scale prediction.

-Following most previous works, we control the network capacity with two hyper parameters $N$ and $M$.
-In the I-frame compression network, we set $N=128$ and $M=160$.
-In the motion compression network, we set $N=64$ and $M=80$ because the rate of motion is relatively small.
-In the residual compression network, we set $N=128$ and $M=160$.